gkats/adscraper/README.md

 # adscraper

 All you need to scrape raw ads.

+Provide a file with keywords, get ads from Google search and store them in a database.

 ## Setup